 What Is Kimchi?

-Let's begin with what is kimchi?
-Kimchi (김치 in Hangul) is a traditional Korean fermented side dish made with napa cabbage, salt, Gochugaru, green onions, garlic, ginger, fresh herbs and jeotgal (salted seafood), etc. This humble side dish is spicy, tangy and full of umami flavour.
+Kimchi (김치 in Hangul) is a traditional Korean fermented side dish, typically made with napa cabbage, salt, gochugaru, green onions, garlic, ginger, and jeotgal (salted seafood).
+It's spicy, tangy, and packed with umami.
+Koreans eat it at virtually every meal, and honestly, the rest of us are catching up fast.

 Here are a couple kimchi-forward bowls I am genuinely obsessed with from the blog!
 Both these recipes are plant-based and vegan!